-Top 10 Best iPhone X Cases
+Top 10 Best iPhone X Cases 2018: Which Is Right for You?

 The frame exceeds military drop test standards thanks to its soft rubber bumpers and inner PC lining.

-The back plate comes in carbon fiber, ballistic nylon, and PU leather.
-It has an integrated sound channel that slightly boosts amplifies the iPhone’s speaker.
+The back plate comes in carbon fiber, ballistic nylon, and PU leather styles.
+It has an integrated sound channel that slightly amplifies the iPhone’s speaker.